Rules defining attack counters¶

 The message is for informational purposes only.
 Operation of the rule with defined trigger conditions will not be affected as it has a higher priority than the Default rule.

-Create a trigger with a threshold for the rule to fire.
+Create a trigger with the filter by the tag and a threshold for request blocking.
 Examples of triggers are available at this link.

 Add a forced browsing attack tag